ThisBenRoberts/Disney-Movie-Project/README.md

 ---

-Using a history of film data, as well as performance data from associated directors and writers, can we estimate how well a Disney movie will perform at the box or the film's rating on IMDB?
+Using a history of film data, as well as performance data from associated directors and writers, can we estimate how well a Disney movie will perform at the box office or the film's rating on IMDB?

 ### Author: